Beach City Double / Century / Metric

 Women’s Sizes: XS-4XL Men’s Sizes: XS-4XL

-We are honored to have had the graphic design for the Beach City T-shirt done by Dori Lewis.
+We are honored by Dori Lewis’s graphic design work for the Beach City T-shirt.

 The Beach City Double route goes through Santigo Canyon, Live Oak Canyon, Florence Joyner Olympiad Park, Laguna Canyon, Laguna Beach, Inspiration Point, Newport Beach, Huntington Beach (Surf City, USA), Seal Beach, Long Beach, and turns around at the Queen Mary, then back to Newport Bay and through the Back Bay to Irvine for lunch.
 After lunch then the route goes through Mission Viejo to Wagon Wheel Canyon, San Juna Capistrano, Capo Beach, down to a beautiful ocean view park in San Clemente, and then back to Irvine via Dana Point, Laguna Niguel, Aliso Viejo, and Lake Forest.

-The Beach City Double Century will be a fully supported ride with aid stations every 25-30 miles, roving SAGs, and it will have a 19-hour time limit.
-The route is an estimated 186 miles with 7,200 feet of climbing.
+The Beach City Double Century is a fully supported ride with aid stations every 25-30 miles, roving SAGs, and it has a 19-hour time limit.
+The time limit is soft if more time is need it will be provided within reason and safety limits.
+The route is an estimated 186 miles with 7,000 feet of climbing.

 Double Century Route (This could change for various reasons before the event.
 The route slips received at the Rider Check-in are always the official route.)